-- (1) The Election Convenor(s) must organise at least four (4) presentation meetings, of which at least one (1) must take place on Tygerberg campus, during which candidates have the opportunity to present themselves to students and students may ask the candidates questions. - (2) An Election Convenor or his or her appointee acts as chair of a presentation meeting. - (3) The conduct of students at a presentation meeting must comply with the code of conduct for presentation meetings, which may be attached as an addendum to this Constitution. - (4) If the chair of a presentation meeting is of the opinion that a person at the meeting is violating the code of conduct or is asking questions that are irrelevant or that violate a candidate's rights, the chair may - (a) rule a question out of order; - (b) interrupt a question and instruct the questioner to be silent; or - (c) instruct such a person to leave the room.

-(5) The duration of a presentation meeting is determined at the discretion of the chair, who may end the meeting at any time, provided that all candidates have had fair and reasonable opportunity to state their manifestos and answer questions.
+- (1) The Election Convenor(s) must organise at least seven (7) presentation meetings, of which at least one (1) must take place on Tygerberg campus and one (1) must take place at the Military Academy, during which candidates have the opportunity to present themselves to students and students may ask the candidates questions. - (2) An Election Convenor or his or her appointee acts as chair of a presentation meeting. - (3) The conduct of students at a presentation meeting must comply with the code of conduct for presentation meetings, which may be attached as an addendum to this Constitution. - (4) If the chair of a presentation meeting is of the opinion that a person at the meeting is violating the code of conduct or is asking questions that are irrelevant or that violate a candidate's rights, the chair may - (a) rule a question out of order; - (b) interrupt a question and instruct the questioner to be silent; or - (c) instruct such a person to leave the room. - (5) The duration of a presentation meeting is determined at the discretion of the chair, who may end the meeting at any time, provided that all candidates have had fair and reasonable opportunity to state their manifestos and answer questions.